How to Set Boundaries to Protect Your Mental Health

 Why it’s important to set boundaries

-I love my friends and family and I pride myself in always being there for them, no matter what.
+I love my friends and family and I pride myself in always being there for them.
 But sometimes I’m dealing with my own stuff and not exactly in the headspace to help them out.
 I usually do it anyway, because I don’t want them to think I don’t care.
 (What is an empath?
 Find out more about this personality type.)
 But if we all just put out feelers before unloading on the people we love, maybe we’d feel a little less pressure to take on extra emotional work when we’re not in a good headspace for it.

 Some people felt that this method—and the poster’s suggested template for telling someone else that you aren’t in a good place to listen to them—felt too sterile.
 I got to wondering, though, if maybe there was a way to do it right.
 After all, what the original poster was suggesting, at its core, was setting boundaries to protect your own mental health.